epomatti/azure-servicebus-performance-benchmark/README.md

 # Azure Service Bus - Performance Benchmark

-Benchmarking the performance of Azure Service Bus using the Java SDK.
+Benchmarking the performance of Azure Service Bus on Standard and Premium tiers using the Java SDK.

 ## 💻 Local Development

-Use this section to run the code locally prior to running it in the cloud.
+You can use this section to run the code locally, prior to running it in the cloud.

-Start by creating the Service Bus namespace:
+Start by creating the Service Bus namespace using a Standard bus tier:

 ```sh
 az deployment sub create \